 | |

-In her quilted textiles over the last nine years she has explored the disparate qualities of cloth and stitch to create surface texture and pattern.
-Various techniques were experimented with to create cloths with folds, puckers, puffs, tears and textured & patterned surfaces.
+In her quilted textiles over the last 16 years she has explored various techniques to create surface texture and pattern.
+From full cloth abstraction, to minimalism, to collaged and pieced patterns.

-Each fabric is made by the artist individually in a labor intensive process.
-Construction of the garment is done by her expert garment sewer.
-Each fabric is made exclusively for an individual garment.
-All garments are limited edition or one of a kind.
+Each fabric is made by the artist individually in a labor intensive process of layering, quilting, washing and cutting.
+Each fabric is made exclusively for an individual garment and has a modern yet classic shape that will compliment a contemporary wardrobe and withstand trends.
+All garments are one of a kind.

 2012: American Craft Council, Baltimore Show :Excellence Award for Booth Design